---

 ## Entity definitions

-- **Private Provider**: A qualified provider authorized to perform plan review, inspections, or both as an alternative to waiting only on the local building department for those services.
+- **Private Provider**: A qualified, licensed provider authorized to perform plan review, inspections, or both under Florida Statute 553.791.

 ## Related pages